 Laurie has experience as a Social Worker in an inpatient Psychiatric facility as well as a Medical Hospital.
 Laurie has been working with individuals with eating issues since 1997.
 Her experience includes working with individuals with anorexia, bulimia, and overeating disorders as well as childhood feeding problems.

 Laurie also has experience working with childhood obesity and utilizes the Shapedown concept.
 Being a Licensed Clinical Social Worker as well as a Certified Nutrition Professional, Laurie is able to use both areas of expertise to assist individuals.

 Jessica completed her two master’s degrees from Argosy University, Phoenix in search of her passion.
 Upon completion of a Sport and Exercise Psychology Masters and a Clinical Mental Health Counseling Masters, Jessica continues to further her skills toward completion of her LPC.
-Jessica has also recently completed two years of Somatic Experiencing training, working toward her SEP.
+Jessica has also recently completed two years of Somatic Experiencing trauma healing training, working toward her SEP.

 Jessica has experience in treating eating disorders, ARFID, and adolescent emotional eating in addition to general mental health.
 Jessica’s caring and comforting nature embodies her therapeutic approach.
 Jessica spends her free time with her family, getting outside when the weather is nice, and dancing through life!